 Analysis plan

 We test two types of hypotheses, corresponding to the hypothesis of difference and the hypothesis of similarity, respectively.
 Formally, one type of null hypothesis is whether the effect size of the difference between song and speech for a given feature is null.
 This hypothesis will be applied to the prediction of the statistical difference.
 Another type of null hypothesis is whether the effect size of the feature exceeds the smallest effect size of interest (SESOI) (Lakens, 2017).
+This hypothesis will be applied to the prediction of statistical similarity.
 In this study, we particularly rely on the SESOI of 0.4 suggested by the review of psychological research (Brysbaert, 2019).
-This hypothesis will be applied to the prediction of statistical similarity.
-The basic idea is to analyze whether the feature differs between song and speech.
-There are various ways to quantify the statistical difference of data and distribution (e.g. Kullbak-Leibler divergence, Jensen-Shannon divergence, Earth mover’s distance, energy distance, Ln norm, Kolmogorov-Smirnov statistic).
+There are various ways to quantify the statistical difference or similarity (e.g. Kullbak-Leibler divergence, Jensen-Shannon divergence, Earth mover’s distance, energy distance, Ln norm, Kolmogorov-Smirnov statistic).
 Here we focus on effect sizes to facilitate interpretation of the magnitudes of differences.

-Since our main interest lies in the identification of which features demonstrate differences and similarities between song and speech, we will perform the within-participant comparison of the six features between the pairs of singing and speech, using the spoken description rather than the lyric recitation as the proxy for speech (cf. red boxes in Fig. 1; the comparisons with lyrics recitation and with instrumental versions will be saved for exploratory analyses).
+Since our main interest lies in the identification of which features demonstrate differences or similarities between song and speech, we will perform the within-participant comparison of the six features between the pairs of singing and speech, using the spoken description rather than the lyric recitation as the proxy for speech (cf. red boxes in Fig. 1; the comparisons with lyrics recitation and with instrumental versions will be saved for exploratory analyses).
 In addition, terms in the computed difference scores will be arranged so that for our predicted differences (H1-H3), a positive value indicates a difference in the predicted direction (cf. Fig. 4).

 Evaluation of difference in the magnitude of each feature is performed with nonparametric relative effects (Brunner et al., 2018) which is also known as stochastic superiority (Vargha & Delaney, 1998) or probability-based measure of effect size (Ruscio, 2008).
 This measure is a nonparametric two-sample statistics and allows us to investigate the statistical properties of a wide variety of data in a unified way.